-NRW commissioned ISS ESG to compile a Sustainability Bond Framework SPO.
-The Second Party Opinion process includes verifying whether the Sustainability Bond Framework aligns with the Green Bond Principles, Social Bond Principles and Sustainability Bond Guidelines administered by the ICMA and the issuer's sustainability strategy.
+NRW commissioned ISS ESG to compile a Sustainability Bond Eligible Projects SPO.
+The Second Party Opinion process includes verifying whether the Sustainability Bond Framework aligns with the Green Bond Principles, Social Bond Principles and Sustainability Bond Guidelines administered by the ICMA and to assess the sustainability credentials of its Eligible Projects, as well as the issuer's sustainability strategy.